leecade/react-native-swiper/README.md

     - ES6 and CommonJS compatibility #717
     - Solves the issue of state messing up when parent component calls setState #939
     - replay when autoplay is setted to true #1002
+    - fix broken examples and migrate to react-native 0.60.x
+    - fix bad jumping on ios when loadMinimal set true
+    - fix fliker when loop and loadMinimal are enabled #1062

 * [1.5.6]